srse369/saisongs/docs/DEPLOYMENT.md

 ## GitHub Environments & Secrets

-Song Studio uses **GitHub Environments** to securely manage secrets for different deployment targets.
+Sai Songs uses **GitHub Environments** to securely manage secrets for different deployment targets.
 This keeps all sensitive configuration out of the codebase.

 ### Why GitHub Environments?